 Am I actually drowning?

-Eventually those questions started to eat away at me.
+Eventually, those questions started to eat away at me.
 I gave up.
 I cried.
 I screamed.
 I caved into myself.
 I wanted to be swept away by the waves.
 I felt shame and I felt guilt and I wanted those feelings to end once and for all.
-There was a minute I began losing sight of shore, a minute I thought I couldn’t bare it anymore.
+There was a minute I began losing sight of shore, a minute I thought I couldn’t bear it anymore.

 But another minute later, I resurfaced, gasping for air.